-Office of the United States Attorney Eastern District of California Acting U.S. Attorney Phillip A. Talbert
+Office of the United States Attorney Eastern District of California U.S. Attorney McGregor W. Scott

-FOR IMMEDIATE RELEASE Thursday, November 3, 2016 www.justice.gov/edca Docket #: CONTACT: LAUREN HORWOOD PHONE: 916-554-2706 usacae.edcapress@usdoj.gov
+FOR IMMEDIATE RELEASE Thursday, September 13, 2018 www.justice.gov/edca Docket #: 2:16-cr-210 TLN CONTACT: LAUREN HORWOOD PHONE: 916-554-2706 usacae.edcapress@usdoj.gov

-EXECUTIVE DIRECTOR OF FAIRFIELD NON-PROFIT CHARGED WITH EMBEZZLING DOJ FUNDS INTENDED FOR DOMESTIC VIOLENCE VICTIMS
+EXECUTIVE DIRECTOR OF FAIRFIELD NON-PROFIT PLEADS GUILTY TO EMBEZZLING DOJ FUNDS INTENDED FOR DOMESTIC VIOLENCE VICTIMS AND ALTERING RECORDS TO THWART A FEDERAL INVESTIGATION

-SACRAMENTO, Calif. - A federal grand jury returned a 16-count indictment today against Claudia Humphrey, 60, of American Canyon, charging her with theft of public money, obstruction of a federal audit, and falsifying records in a federal investigation, Acting United States Attorney Phillip A. Talbert announced.
+SACRAMENTO, Calif. - Claudia Humphrey, 62, of American Canyon, pleaded guilty today to theft of public money and falsifying records in a federal investigation, U.S. Attorney McGregor W. Scott announced.

 According to court documents, Humphrey was the executive director of LIFT3 Support Group Inc., a non-profit organization in Fairfield that offered transitional shelter assistance and other services to victims of sexual assault, domestic violence, and dating violence, primarily serving residents in Solano County.
 Humphrey, through LIFT3, sought and received federal grants from the Department of Justice, Office on Violence Against Women (OVW) in 2011 and 2012.
-Humphrey caused to be transferred over \$270,000 in grant money that were to be used only for assisting victims of domestic violence into bank accounts that she controlled.
-Humphrey used over \$50,000 of those victim funds on personal expenses such as travel, shopping, and payments to her family members, among other things.
+Humphrey caused to be transferred over \$270,000 in grant money that was to be used only for assisting victims of domestic violence into her own bank accounts, and she used over \$50,000 of the funds on personal expenses such as travel, shopping, and payments to her family members, among other things.

 According to court documents, between October 2014 and August 2015, in an effort to conceal her embezzlement of federal funds, Humphrey obstructed the efforts of the OVW audit of LIFT3.
-Humphrey falsified purchase documents showing that computers were purchased, and altered and falsified expense ledgers and time sheets.
+Humphrey falsified purchase documents showing that computers were purchased, and she altered and falsified expense ledgers and time sheets.